The Future of Tropical Livestock Systems

 Prior knowledge

-Good understanding of tropical livestock production systems, including pastoral, specialized and mixed crop-livestock, aquaculture and coastal fishing systems.
+Potential participants should have at least an MSc, in addition to a good understanding of one or more tropical livestock production systems, including pastoral, specialized and mixed crop-livestock, aquaculture, coastal fishing systems.

 Good understanding of food system dynamics around tropical livestock production systems.